zeeshaanahmad/url-shortener/readme.md

 1. Generating hashes for the fullUrl and storing them as key value pairs in redis cache or in mysql database
 2. Performing a Base62 conversion from Base10 on the id of stored fullUrl

 Tested both of the approaches but in case of hashes, sometimes the hashes were longer than actual URL.
 Another issue was the readability and ease of remembering.
 So, I went with the second approach.
 With the Base conversion approach, even the maximum value of Long produces 10 characters which is still somewhat easy to remember.
+> There is a dependency from Google named Guava that could be used here to generate hashes.
+Although murmur_3_32 hash implemented in Guava was generating up to 10 characters long string, I left it for future testing and evaluation.